 Most people who lived on the north side of Indianapolis in the second half of the 20th century were familiar with one or more (usually more!) of the Chinese restaurants in the area.
-There were not as many dining options in Indianapolis in those days as there are now, and the eateries that did exist enjoyed considerable popularity.
-They were family-owned businesses, typically employing multiple generations of the same clan, as well as extended relations and friends of the families.
+There were not as many options for dining out in those days as there are now, so the Indianapolis eateries that did exist enjoyed considerable popularity.
+They were family-owned businesses, typically employing multiple generations of the same clan, as well as their extended relations and friends of the families.
 In addition to dine-in facilities, the Chinese restaurants were famous for their take-out service, long before restaurants with other kinds of cuisines got on board with carry-out.

 Another popular Chinese restaurant that appeared mid-century was the Lotus Garden, which was located in the Town & Country Shopping Center.
 The restaurant had an address of 4424 Allisonville Road, but most people accessed it through the parking lot from the 4400 block of North Keystone Avenue.
 The land on which the shopping center was built was formerly owned by the Hammond family, whose Hammond’s Grove, a park that was adjacent to Fall Creek, was the subject of a previous HI Mailbag column in March.

 The Lotus Garden opened in 1953.
 It was originally owned by Lee Chow Yee, Daniel M. Lee, and William Taw.
 Daniel Lee had been the manager of the Mandarin Inn in the years just prior to striking out on his own.
 Yee’s son Hauk Yee and Daniel’s son Lum Lee were also involved.
-In later years, William Taw, Jr., assumed management.
+In later years, William Taw, Jr., assumed management of the Lotus Garden.
 A second and third location of Lotus Garden were opened in Greenwood and in Carmel.
-The Greenwood restaurant is the only one still in operation today, but the original families are no longer involved in the business.
+The Greenwood restaurant is the only one that is still in operation today, but the original families are no longer involved in the business.

 The original Lotus Garden in the Town & Country Shopping Center closed about 1999.
 Other businesses have occupied that site since the Lotus Garden left, but the building is currently vacant.